Aakash-Jakhmola/my-movie-list-server/README.md

 ## TODOS

-This repository is still incomplete and requires following things to be done
+This repository is still incomplete and requires following things to be done:\

 - User authentication.